olilanz/ai-yue-gp/README.md

 ```
 Note that you need to have an NVIDIA GPU installed, including all dependencies for Docker.

-### Environment reference
+### Environment Reference

-I am running on a computer with an AMD Ryzen 7 3700X, 128GB Ram, an RTX 3060 with 12GB VRAM.
-CPU and Ram are plentiful.
+I am running on a computer with an AMD Ryzen 7 3700X, 128GB RAM, an RTX 3060 with 12GB VRAM.
+CPU and RAM are plentiful.
 The GPU is the bottleneck.
 It runs stable in that configuration.
-Though, for a song with 6 sections, the inference takes about 90 minutes to complete - resulting in a song of over 2 mins length.
+For a song with 6 sections, the inference takes about 90 minutes to complete, resulting in a song of over 2 minutes in length.

-Deepmeepbeep mentions in his documentation that with an RTX4090, he can generate a similar song using profile 1 in just about 4 minutes.
-So, a good GPU should work wonders :-D
+Deepmeepbeep mentions in his documentation that with an RTX 4090, he can generate a similar song using profile 1 in just about 4 minutes.
+So, a good GPU should work wonders.

 ## Resources
 * For the GPU-Poor: https://github.com/deepbeepmeep/YuEGP
 * For the non-GPU-Poor: https://github.com/multimodal-art-projection/YuE

 ## Alternative
 If you have plenty of VRAM, there is another container available, which runs the full model, i.e. without deepmeepbeep's optimizations.
 You may want to check this out.
 ```bash
 docker run --gpus all -it \
   --name YuE \